omarfaruqe/CSE3111/Monitor Object.md

 Monitor Object pattern, also known as Thread-safe Passive Object or Code Locking pattern
-The Monitor Object pattern synchronizes method execution to ensure only one method runs within an object at a time.
+The Monitor Object pattern synchronizes method execution for ensuring only the method that runs within an object at .
 It also allows an object’s methods to cooperatively schedule their execution sequences.